anaseous/anaseous/README.md

 Custom, purpose-built, production-ready lightweight solutions for cloud, infrastructure, automation, IoT, and telematics operations.

-This GitHub is a working engineering shop — real-world solutions, deployment-ready templates, dashboards, integrations, and automation tools built to solve actual operational problems, not proof-of-concept demos.
+This GitHub is a working engineering workshop — real-world solutions, deployment-ready templates, dashboards, integrations, and automation tools built to solve actual operational problems, not proof-of-concept demos.

 Everything here is open-source, self-hosted, and free to download, fork, and modify.